dessalines/flowchat/README.md

     - avg_score
     - and weighting factors for all three
   - Have these be set up by the discussion mods?
-- Front page is the list of discussions.
-  - Needs to have smart scrolling
-  - Add popular tags
-- Poll every so often for new messages.
-- Add moderator abilities, removing comments, blocking users, etc.
-- Add tooltips for everything, move to icons not text

-# Finished
 - Replace alert with reconnect modal
 - Add ability to delete your own comment(schema changes)
 - Add ability to remove your own comment, without actually deleting the comment and its subtree